-Dr Meleah Hampton is an historian in the Military History Section, where she has worked since March 2013.
+Dr Meleah Hampton is a historian in the Military History Section, where she has worked since 2013.
 She is a graduate of the University of Adelaide and completed her PhD with a thesis on the 1916 battles for Pozières and Mouquet Farm.
 Her primary interest is in the operational conduct of the First World War on the Western Front.
 She is a member of the editorial staff of the Memorial’s magazine, Wartime, and continues to research and write biographies for the Last Post Ceremony project.
-Meleah Hampton is the author of a forthcoming book on 1st Anzac Corps at Pozières and Mouquet Farm in 1916.

-Attack on the Somme: 1st Anzac Corps and the Battle of Pozières Ridge, 1916, Helion Publishing, due 2016
+Attack on the Somme: 1st Anzac Corps and the Battle of Pozières Ridge, 1916, Helion and Company, 2016.

 “Campaign Season”, Wartime 67, Winter 2014.

 “An unfortunate case: Trooper Harkus”, Wartime 65, Summer 2013–14.